 It is no wonder fish roe was so highly prized by isolated natives.
-According to an analysis carried out by the Weston A. Price Foundation, a single teaspoon of fish roe contains approximately 17,000 international units of vitamin D!
+According to an analysis carried out by the Weston A. Price Foundation, a single tablespoon of fish roe contains approximately 17,000 international units of vitamin D!
 In addition, fish roe contains vitamins A, K2, zinc, iodine, and the brain supporting omega 3 fatty acid DHA in ample amounts.

 One teaspoon of fish eggs, then, supplies a similar amount of Vitamin D as a midday dose of Vitamin D on the skin!